redis/redis-doc/commands/xautoclaim.md

 An array with three elements:

-1. A stream ID to be used as the `<start>` argument for the next call to `XAUTOCLAIM`
+1. A stream ID to be used as the `<start>` argument for the next call to `XAUTOCLAIM`.
 2. An array containing all the successfully claimed messages in the same format as `XRANGE`.
-3. An array containing message IDs that no longer exist in the stream, and were deleted from the PEL in which they were found
+3. An array containing message IDs that no longer exist in the stream, and were deleted from the PEL in which they were found.

 @examples